m4tchka/SQL-bolt-excercises/README.md

 # SQL-bolt-excercises

-The answers to the 20 Lessons with several excercises each, from the website _https://sqlbolt.com/_ (very well structured tutorial, go check it out), with some notes in comments underneath.
+The answers to the 20 Lessons with several excercises each, from the website [_SQLbolt.com_](https://sqlbolt.com/) (very well structured tutorial, go check it out), with some summary notes for each lesson in a block comment underneath.